manatlan/htag/RunnersBronx.md

 This page is just here, for me, to try to expose troubles ;-) (it's a lot of notes)

+## update 2023/9/1

+Futur is brighter ;-)

+But no decision at this time ...
+But on web/server side, for multiple users ...
+I will certainly stick on htagweb.AppServer, which is the best of two worlds (others could web runners could disapper).
+I will be a lot simpler (for a lot of reasons (technically, maintenance, use cases, ...))

+On web side, could persist htagweb.AppServer & htagweb.HtagServer (which will reuse htagweb.AppServer ?!).
+All others will be removed (WebHTTP & co)

+On client side : (ChromeApp, ...) could stay

+...

+## Prob#1 the bronx ?
 There are several troubles:

  1) continue to provide embbeded runners with htag module ? (or make them in separate libs (like htagweb for web))